-Even though restrictions on movement are gradually being lifted in parts of the world, talent relocations remain on hold for many companies.
+Now that restrictions on movement are gradually being lifted in parts of the world, talent relocations have now gradually resumed.

 Whatever the world will look like once the pandemic passes, now is a great time to prepare your policies and best practices for relocating your international talent safely.